randust/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: FinTrek currently does not persist data across sessions.
-All data is stored in memory during runtime and is lost once the program exits.
+**A**: Install the app in another computer and simply overwrite the empty `data.txt` save file it creates with the `data.txt`save file that contains all your previous data.

 ---